dzekelid/requests/_listings/eventbrite/refund-requests-post-openapi.md

 x-collection-name: Eventbrite
 x-complete: 0
 info:
-  title: Eventbrite Add Refund Requests
+  title: Eventbrite Post Refund Requests
   description: Creates a refund-request for a specific order.
 Each element in items
     is a refund-item
   version: 1.0.0
-host: www.eventbriteapi.com
+host: www.eventbrite.com
-basePath: /v3
+basePath: /%7Bdata-type%7D/
 schemes:
 - http
 produces: